nemesida-waf/waf-bypass/README.md

 - <code>'--timeout'</code> (<code>--timeout=10</code>) - option allows to specify a request processing timeout in sec. (default is <code>30</code>).

-- <code>'--json'</code> - an option that allows you to display the result of the work in JSON format.
+- <code>'--json-format'</code> - an option that allows you to display the result of the work in JSON format (useful for integrating the tool with security platforms).